StackStorm/st2docs/docs/source/reference/secrets_masking.rst

 Any action parameter which has ``secret: true`` attribute will be considered and treated as a secret for masking purposes.

-Masking can be disabled on per API request basis, by a user which is an administrator by passing ``?show_secrets=True`` query parameter to all of the supported API endpoints.
+Masking can be disabled on per API request basis, by a user which is an administrator, by passing ``?show_secrets=True`` query parameter to all of the supported API endpoints.

 Below you can find an example of secret parameter ``cmd`` being masked in the response of the